-TobraDex (tobramycin and dexamethasone ophthalmic ointment) is used to treat bacterial infections of the eyes.
-Tobramycin is an antibiotic and dexamethasone is a steroid.
-This medication is available in generic form.
-Common side effects include temporary blurred vision, eye redness, eye discomfort, and eyelid itching/swelling.
+TobraDex (tobramycin and dexamethasone ophthalmic ointment) is a combination of an antibiotic and a steroid used to treat bacterial infections of the eyes.
+TobraDex is available in generic form.
+Serious side effects are not expected to occur with use of TobraDex.
+Common side effects of TobraDex include burning, stinging, irritation, temporary blurred vision, eye redness, eye discomfort, eyelid itching or swelling, and sensitivity to light.

 Dose of TobraDex: Apply a small amount (approximately 1/2 inch ribbon) into the conjunctival sac(s) up to three or four times daily.
 Do not use other eye drops or medications during treatment with TobraDex ophthalmic unless otherwise directed by your doctor.
 Before using TobraDex, tell your doctor if you are taking an oral steroid medication.
 Other drugs may interact with TobraDex ophthalmic.
 Tell your doctor all medications you use.
 TobraDex should be used only when prescribed during pregnancy.
 It is not known if this medication passes into breast milk.
 Consult your doctor before breast-feeding.